 In addition to the weekly private lesson, students are also highly encouraged to participate in the Suzuki Group class, which meets on Mondays from 3:30-4:00pm.
 No parent/guardian is required for the group session.
 Group class is a time when students share their music with peers and musical concepts are reviewed in a game-like approach.
 The focus is on building ensemble skills to prepare for 3rd Grade String Ensemble and reinforcing what is being taught in the private lesson.
 Contact Hannah to sign up for the group class.

 Students attend lessons once a week and use a traditional approach to learning.
 No parent/guardian participation is required.

-- The cost for 30 half-hour lessons is $950.
+- The cost for 30 half-hour lessons for the 2018-19 school year is $980.
 Lessons run throughout the entire school year.

 - Fees can be paid in full or in monthly installments.

 - Purchase or rental of instruments, repair, supplies, and music is determined by each teacher, and are the financial responsibility of the student/parent.

 - New students should not purchase nor rent an instrument until they have had contact with the private teacher.

 Registration and payment takes place on the ACTIVE Network.
 A credit card is required and will be charged automatically according to your chosen fee schedule.

 The ACTIVE Network registration link is sent via email over the summer to all students who took lessons the previous year.
 Use this form to sign up for continued studies on the same instrument.